Getting a Car in Canada with No Credit

 Figure out your interest rate

 Calculating the interest rate that you can expect to pay will help you better prepare for what your monthly car loan payments will be.
 Budgeting for your interest rate is important, because you will likely pay above the actual sticker price of the car, once the interest rate is factored in.
 An interest rate acts as a security to your lender for financing the car.
 If at all possible, it is important to choose an interest rate that isn’t extremely high, so that you will only pay a nominal fee on top of the cost of the car.
 Generally, those with good credit will qualify for lower interest rates than those with poor credit.
 A buyer with a credit score between 620-680 could qualify for an interest rate of 5%-6% respectively.
 A buyer with a lower credit score or no credit score will likely pay a much higher percentage.
-For buyers with no credit, preparing adequately can help you qualify for a better interest rate in Virginia.
+For buyers with no credit, preparing adequately can help you qualify for a better interest rate in Your State.

 Figure out the length of your loan

 Aside from reviewing what the interest rate will be, it is also important to take under consideration the term of the loan, or how many months it will take for you to repay your debt back to your lender fully.
 Dividing your loan across a span of time helps break down the cost of your car purchase into more manageable payments.
 You can finance a loan for as little as just a few months, or divide payments across several years.
 When looking at the term carefully consider your budget and financial goals.
 Try to pick a loan with as short of a term as you can afford.
 Picking a loan that takes less time to repay, may mean that monthly payments are higher, but it also means less interest paid over time.
 Many first-time or inexperienced buyers make the mistake of applying for the longest loans that they can, in attempts to keep their monthly payments low.
 Unfortunately this practice can cost you more over time.